OriannaPoteete/SGA-Tutorial/README.md

 ### library(ggpubr)

-The 'ggplot2' package is excellent and flexible for elegant data visualization in R. However the default generated plots requires some formatting before we can send them for publication.
-Furthermore, to customize a 'ggplot', the syntax is opaque and this raises the level of difficulty for researchers with no advanced R programming skills. 'ggpubr' provides some easy-to-use functions for creating and customizing 'ggplot2'- based publication ready plots.
+The 'ggplot2' package is excellent and flexible for elegant data visualization in R. However, the default generated plots require some formatting before we can send them for publication.
+Furthermore, to customize a 'ggplot', the syntax is opaque and this raises the level of difficulty for researchers with little R programming experience. 'ggpubr' provides some easy-to-use functions for creating and customizing 'ggplot2'- based publication ready plots.

 install.packages("ggpubr")